gene-git/Arch-mkpkg/README.md

 While some may prefer that depends and makedepends lists to be for distinct purposes - one for run time the other for build time, makepkg treats depends as makedepends - we do not as explained above.
-From mkpkg perspective we consider depends to be runtime, and build time are given by makedepnds and makedepends_add.
+From mkpkg perspective we consider depends to be runtime, and build time are given by makedepnds and makedepends_add or more simply by mkpkg_depends.

 # 5. Discussion